2009 Audi RS6September 15, 2019

 In one of those tantalizingly rare instances when a concept car gets the tick of approval to enter production, launched in the year 2000, the Carrera GT was at the time the most exotic car Porsche had ever produced- Stuttgart’s answer to the Ferraro Enzo.

-Its Franken-engine began life within a 1990’s F1 program, then made its way into the LMP1 series before Porsche threw out the rule book, increased its power and shoehorned it into the Carrera GT- a godly 605 horsepower, naturally aspirated 5.7 litre V-10 with revs that rise and fall like an F1 engine, taught handling and a bone tingling exhaust wail the car is now synonymous for.
+The Carrera GT’s Franken-engine began life in a 1990’s F1 program, then made its way into the LMP1 series before Porsche threw out the rule book, increased its power and shoehorned it into the Carrera GT.

-In both design and construction, the Carrera GT roadster is based on pure racing technology.
-The design draws on classic Porsche racecars for inspiration, especially the 718 RS Spyder of the early 1960’s.
+With a godly 605 horsepower, naturally aspirated 5.7 litre V-10 with revs that rise and fall like an original F1 engine, in both design and construction the Carrera GT is based on pure racing technology and draws on classic Porsche racecars for inspiration, especially the 718 RS Spyder of the early 1960’s.